 In addition to that he has been hosting the Esports Awards for the past few years, becoming an integral part of the annual event.

-However, following the partnership announcement, Goldenboy publicly announced that he would not work with the Esports Awards moving forward.
+However, following the partnership announcement, Goldenboy publicly announced that he will not work with the Esports Awards moving forward.
 He states that:

 “These events, which are wholly funded by the Saudi Arabian government, do not align with my personal and professional values, so I’m fine with not lending my time and energy to them.”